 The crate might be used as a punishment for a dog or puppy; this is not an appropriate way to train your puppy or use the crate.
 This will teach your dog to associate it with negative experiences and it will lose its usefulness.
 Any associations with the crate should always be positive.

 It is also fair to say that, as with everything in life, there are some dogs that just don’t take to them.
 That’s a shame, but there are lots of different ways to train a dog, so don’t worry.
-Thankfully, the ones that don’t love them are pretty rare, it is such a natural environment for a dog.
+Thankfully, the dogs that don’t love them are pretty rare, it is such a natural environment for a dog.

 Finally, two cons that have nothing to do with how you use the crate!
 First, they can be ugly and second, they do take up a lot of space.
 Both are important considerations.
 So think carefully about where it will go in your home before you spend your hard earned cash on one.
 I do think the benefits far outweigh the poor aesthetics though.